-Assessment and the Housing Production Plan (completed in December 2014 and November 2016, respectively) and is working with another consultant to administer its CDBG program and update its Local Comprehensive Plan.
-The Town continues to evaluate the feasibility of Town-owned land concerning affordable housing development.
-PDD also assists developers and residents interested in pursuing affordable housing opportunities.
+Affordable Housing District (MAH), and the Growth Incentive Zone (GIZ).
+These changes have allowed for inclusionary, dense development.
+The PDD hired a consultant to update the Housing Production Plan and is working with another consultant to administer its CDBG program and update its Local Comprehensive Plan.
+The Town evaluates the feasibility of Townowned land concerning affordable developments.
+PDD also assists developers and residents interested in pursuing affordable housing opportunities, encouraging increased production that meets local regulations.